This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 }

-This view transition code needs to be present on both the original page and the target page.
-If your whole website has a style.css
+To implement view transitions across your website, the view transition code must be included on both the original and target pages.
+If your website uses a global style.css

 Note, you may not see the effect if you have prefers-reduced-motion enabled via your operating system settings.
 If enabled, you can disable it to see the effect.
 You can also simulate this preference in Chrome DevTools.